 Our weightings are based on the source of our company's revenues, rather than the country of listing.
 Most of our companies are global in nature and will often earn more money outside their home country.
-For example, we have owned Diageo, which is classified as a UK company, but less than 10 per cent of its revenue is earned there.
+For example, we own Louis Vuitton Moet Hennessy, which is classified as a French company, but less than 10% of its revenue is earned there.